Home James!

-Home James! is a British television sitcom which aired from 1987 to 1990, starring comedian Jim Davidson, who played the role of Jim London.
+Home James! is a British television sitcom which aired for three series between 1 July 1987 and 23 July 1990, starring comedian Jim Davidson, who played the role of Jim London.
 The show was a sequel to the sitcom, Up the Elephant and Round the Castle.
 The show was made for the ITV network by Thames Television.

 Plot

 Jim London (Jim Davidson) is a working class cockney lad who lands a job as a chauffeur for businessman Robert Palmer (George Sewell) who has had his driving licence withdrawn.
-Palmer's butler (Harry Towb) doesn't approve of Jim but gradually accepts him.
+Palmer's butler (Harry Towb) does not approve of Jim but gradually accepts him.

 Cast

 Episodes

 25 episodes were aired over 4 series.